samiaa7/LexiLoop/README.md

 **An AI-powered adaptive reading companion for children with dyslexia.**

-LexiLoop combines computer vision, NLP, and an LLM-powered tutor agent to help children with dyslexia practice reading and writing — detecting handwriting difficulties, simplifying text to match a child's needs, generating personalized reading exercises, and adapting over time based on each child's evolving profile.
+LexiLoop combines computer vision, NLP, and an LLM-powered tutor agent to help children with dyslexia practice reading and writing while detecting handwriting difficulties, simplifying text to match a child's needs, generating personalized reading exercises, and adapting over time based on each child's evolving profile.

 ---